Helpline 0808 800 3333 or contact us

 They're practically a sleeping pill in a peel!
 Bananas contain a bit of soothing melatonin and serotonin, as well as magnesium, a muscle relaxant.

 Drizzle a little in your warm milk or herb tea.
 Lots of sugar is stimulating.
 But a little glucose tells your brain to turn off orexin, a recently discovered neurotransmitter linked to alertness.

 It's not a myth.
 Milk has some tryptophan – an amino acid that has a sedative-like effect – and calcium, which helps the brain use tryptophan.
 Plus there's the psychological throw-back to infancy, when a warm bottle meant "relax, everything's fine".

 Oats are a rich source of sleep-inviting melatonin.
 A small bowl of warm cereal with a splash of maple syrup is cosy – and if you've got the munchies, it's filling too.

 A handful of these heart-healthy nuts can be snooze-inducing, as they contain both tryptophan and a nice dose of muscle-relaxing magnesium.

 A small baked spud won't overwhelm your digestion, and it clears away acids that can interfere with yawn-inducing tryptophan.
 To increase the soothing effects, mash it with warm milk.

 It's the most famous source of tryptophan, always credited for all those Christmas naps.
 But that's modern folklore.
 Tryptophan works when your stomach's empty, not overstuffed, and when there are some carbs around, not tons of protein.
-So put a lean slice or two on some whole-wheat bread mid-evening, and you've got one of the best sleep inducers in your kitchen.
+So put a lean slice of turkey on some whole-wheat bread mid-evening, and you've got one of the best sleep inducers in your kitchen.